redux-saga/redux-saga/docs/api/README.md

 Creates an Effect description that instructs the middleware to call the function `fn` with `args` as arguments.

-- `fn: Function` - A Generator function, or normal function which returns a Promise as result
+- `fn: Function` - A Generator function, or normal function which either returns a Promise as result, or any other value.

 - `args: Array<any>` - An array of values to be passed as arguments to `fn`